kleinay/seq2seq_constrained_decoding/README.md

 ## Set decoding

-In some scenarios, you would like to regard the output sequence as expressing a set of elements comprised of sub-sequence.
+In some scenarios, you would like to regard the output sequence as expressing a set of elements comprised of sub-sequences.
 For example, you might finetune your Seq2Seq model on a multi-label document classification task (e.g. generating the set of relation types occuring in the input document).

 The `set_decoding.SetDecodingLogitProcessor` class can gurantee that no subsequence (e.g. a relation type) would occur more than once.
 Output subsequences are assumed to be defined using a special separator token.